AugmentedWeb/UserGUI/documentation.md

 ### 3) Apply settings

-`Gui.settings` has configuration options for the GUI and its window, such as
+`Gui.settings` has configuration options for the GUI and its window, such as.

 ```js
 Gui.settings.window.title = "GUI Demo"; // set window title